 Best for durability

-At 4 inches in diameter, this ducting is suitable for a number of appliance and HVAC purposes.
+At 4 inches in diameter, this ducting is suitable for a number of appliances and HVAC purposes.
 The thoughtful design of this aluminum flexible-ducting is what makes it great, as it is constructed using 4 distinct layers; spiral steel ribs, aluminum foil, thermoplastic, and a smooth outer layer.

 - Rip and tear-resistant